Menu

 Registration

 Registration is one of the most important jobs of a competition.
-Skaters check-in at the registration desk when first arriving to the competition.
-Volunteers working registration are responsible for checking skaters in, giving them their “goodie bags”, collecting music, and answering any general questions.
-Registration is located in front of the Big Cypress Club entrance.
+Skaters check in at the registration desk when first arriving to the competition.
+Volunteers working registration are responsible for checking skaters in, giving them their “goodie bags”, collecting any outstanding fees, selling practice ice and answering any general questions.

 Awards